Kruithne/spooder/README.md

 }
 ```

-Issues are considered unique by the `err_message` parameter, so it is recommended that you do not include any dynamic information in this parameter that would prevent the issue from being unique.
+Issues are considered unique by the `err_message` parameter, so avoid using dynamic information that would prevent this from being unique.

 If you need to provide unique information, you can use the `err` parameter to provide an object which will be serialized to JSON and included in the issue body.